When the economy slows down, businesses need to adapt from the ‘business-as-usual’ model and try something different.

 Once you can see the problems, you can tackle them head-on.
 For example, if your sales are declining, you can investigate the categories selling less, as well as those selling most quickly, to address the issue effectively.
 You can then adjust the prices of your products to suit, for example.

 Resilience is underpinned by a strong business culture.
 To instill this in your team, when there’s a problem, encourage open and honest dialogue – it’s not about pretending everything is fine.

 When you identify and acknowledge a problem, analyzing the situation, finding the right team, suppliers, and investors, and bringing them into the conversation will help to develop a culture of resilience – ensuring your team can ‘spring into action’ to protect your business.

 Another way to cement business resilience is by protecting your assets, such as your intellectual property (IP), inventory, cash, and customers.
 This will help your business to continue to operate should an economic downturn hit.

 The recovery phase of the business cycle often sits at the end of an economic downturn.
-That means if your sales have decreased as a result of a downturn, you may need to quickly order stock to meet demand in the recovery phase.
+That means if your sales have decreased as a result of a downturn, you may need to order stock to meet demand in the recovery phase quickly.